gary-archer/oauth.tokenhandler.docker/README.md

 ## API Driven Benefits

 - The SPA uses modern OpenID Connect security with only SameSite cookies in the browser
-- All of the benefits of an SPA architecture, including best usability and deployment
+- The SPA receives all of the benefits of an SPA architecture, unlike website solutions

 ## API Behaviour